vercel/pkg/README.md

 ### Compression

-Pass `--compress Brotli` or `--compress GZip` to `pkg` to compress further the content of the files store in the exectable.
+Pass `--compress Brotli` or `--compress GZip` to `pkg` to compress further the content of the files store in the executable.

 This option can reduce the size of the embedded file system by up to 60%.